oasis-open-projects/documentation/templates/readme_md-template-v2.md

 * **Billie Thompson** - *Initial work* - [PurpleBooth](https://github.com/PurpleBooth)

 See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

+## Support
+Where can people ask for help: this can be any combination of an issue tracker,Slack, a chat room, an email address, etc.

 ## Join us on Slack
 If your project has a Slack, add it here, eg. "Click here and fill out the form to receive an invite to the [Project name] slack instance, to meet the community and learn more about how you can engage."[add link to Slack]